Veterans-For-Change advocates change, responsibility and advocacy for the care and support of Veterans.

 Veterans and their families are tired of campaign promises and yellow ribbons.
 We need politicians on Capitol Hill to take immediate action to truly support all Veterans.

-Posted by Jim Davis on Oct 15 2010, With 0 Reads, Filed under Health.
+Posted by Jim Davis on October 15, 2010, With 263 Reads Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.